evnix/gradx/README.md

 Look at demo.html for a complete example

-Includes:
+Dependencies:
-dom-drag.js
+[All of the below files are included] jQuery dom-drag.js or jQuery UI draggable
 jQuery color picker